sebastian-altamirano/json-file-handler/README.md

 ### Error Handling

-When the functions fails they return a rejected promise with an error that can either be an instance of `JSONFileHandlerError`, if the error was caused by a misuse of the library, or of `Error` (actually is of [`SystemError`](https://nodejs.org/api/errors.html#errors_class_systemerror), but Node does not exposes the class so it can not be checked using `instanceof` operator), if it was caused by violating an operating system constraint, like reading a file that does not exist, or trying to write to a read-only file.
+When the functions fails they return a rejected promise with an error that can either be an instance of `JSONFileHandlerError`, if the error was caused by a misuse of the library, or of `Error` (actually is of [`SystemError`](https://nodejs.org/api/errors.html#errors_class_systemerror), but Node doesn't exposes the class so it can't be checked using `instanceof` operator), if it was caused by violating an operating system constraint, like reading a file that doesn't exist, or trying to write to a read-only file.

 Both types of errors contain the properties `path` (useful when you want to know which file caused the error when you are merging two files or iterating) and `code`, that can be used to handle them.
 Bellow are the error codes that should be checked for each function, classified by kind: